JeroenDM/descartes_tutorials/README.md

 The instructions below are also written in [a tutorial on the ros wiki](http://wiki.ros.org/descartes/Tutorials/Robot%20Welding%20With%20Descartes).

+In an aditional branch, [new_cost_function](https://github.com/JeroenDM/descartes_tutorials/tree/new_cost_function), the use of an alternative cost function for the graph search is demonstrated.
+It is important to notice that also for the [modified descartes package](https://github.com/JeroenDM/descartes), the branch has to be changed to [new_cost_function](https://github.com/JeroenDM/descartes/tree/new_cost_function).

 ## Installation

 ### Quickstart with existing workspace